Research Center Future Energy Materials and Systems

 - CRC 1242: Non-Equilibrium Dynamics of Condensed Matter in the Time Domain

-- CRC 1316: Transient atmospheric pressure plasmas: from plasmas to liquids to solids
+- CRC 1316: Transient atmospheric plasmas - from plasmas to liquids to solids

 Non-university partners